 There a number of precautions you can take to avoid accident

-Wear a mouthguard when playing active sports or activities that poses a risk of injury to the mouth.
+- Wear a sports guard when playing active sports or activities that pose a risk of injury to the mouth.

 First Aid for a Knocked Out Tooth: